How To Develop a QI Plan

 The previous steps have provided the foundation of information needed for the content of a QI plan.
 The next step is to take the information gathered and write a QI plan, which will outline the process and foundation for QI at the health department.
-Each community health board is asked to submit this deliverable to MDH by March 31, 2015.
+Each community health board submitted this deliverable to MDH in March 2015.